Should I Become a Natural Food Chef?

 Natural chefs also work in schools as teachers of natural cooking.
 They may teach full-time or in addition to their work as a natural chef.
 Often, natural chefs provide in-home instruction so that clients may learn to prepare healthy meals on their own.
 They may also teach group classes in the community.

-Earnings for natural food chefs can vary greatly by work setting and level of experience, but overall, chefs earned an average annual salary of $45,920 in May 2015, according to the U.S. Bureau of Labor Statistics.
+Earnings for natural food chefs can vary greatly by work setting and level of experience, but overall, chefs earned an median annual salary of $48,460 in May 2018, according to the U.S. Bureau of Labor Statistics.

 Step 3: Earn Voluntary Certification